ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-wkld.md

 # Workload cluster
 {: #vrw-orderinginstance-wkld-cluster}

 For single-zone VMware® instances with a customizable consolidated cluster, you can optionally select the **Include a separate cluster for workloads** checkbox to deploy a workload cluster.
-An additional cluster for workloads is required for a management-optimized cluster.
+An extra cluster for workloads is required for a management-optimized cluster.

 ## Cluster name
 {: #vrw-orderinginstance-wkld-cluster-name}